Reactive-Extensions/rxjs-jquery/readme.md

 ## GETTING STARTED

-There are a number of ways to get started with L2O.js depending on your environment.
+There are a number of ways to get started with the jQuery Bindings for RxJS.

 ### Download the Source